OpenEvalProject/evals/manuscripts/elife-22054/v1/manuscript.md

 Although the main comparison in this manuscript was between intracapsular algae and intracellular algae, we also considered differentially expressed genes between algae cultured in nutrient replete medium and intracellular algae.
 The latter comparison supported fermentation in the intracellular algae, but did not indicate over-expression of additional biosynthetic capabilities including enhanced vitamin biosynthesis or the production and export of other metabolites that might be beneficial to the salamander.
 Whether the intracellular algae are on the positive end of a net host benefit remains uncertain, however it is clear that the algae have an unconventional ‘photosymbiont’ role.

-## Conclusion
+### Conclusion

 To the best of our knowledge there are only two models where the acquisition of horizontally acquired endosymbionts has mechanistic resolution: dinoflagellates in corals and rhizobial bacteria in root nodules.
 Starting from wild collected samples in a non-model system, we compiled novel transcriptomes of two organisms and revealed gene expression changes associated with their intracellular symbiosis from low cell number samples.
 These data reveal that life in a vertebrate’s cytoplasm induces a stress response in the symbiotic alga.
-While the alga appears to benefit from high concentrations of phosphate and organic nitrogen sources, our data suggests that the alga is limited in oxygen and sulfur, and is osmotically stressed (
+While the alga appears to benefit from high concentrations of phosphate and organic nitrogen sources, our data suggests that the alga is limited in oxygen and sulfur, and is osmotically stressed (Figure 6).
+The salamander appears to recognize the alga as foreign, but does not mount an immune response comparable to what is seen in amphibian-pathogen interactions, and the salamander may be actively repressing important immune regulators such as NF-κB as well as receiving a nutritive benefit from the endosymbiotic alga (Figure 6).

 ![Figure 6.](https://cdn.elifesciences.org/articles/22054/elife-22054-fig6-v1.jpg)

 **Figure 6.:** The inferred salamander responses are broken into four functional categories while algal changes fall within three primary functional categories based on gene annotations.
 Text indicates hypothetical changes within each category based on the implied roles of under-expressed or over-expressed genes.
 Major sections are color-coded.
 Over-expressed genes represented by solid black symbols.
 Under-expressed gene symbols are white with black outlines.
 Cellular compartments are in italics.
-M=mitochondrion, YP=yolk platelet, V=vacuole, N=nucleus, ECM=extracellular matrix, ER=endoplasmic reticulum, Chl=chloroplast.DOI: http://dx.doi.org/10.7554/eLife.22054.025
+M=mitochondrion, YP=yolk platelet, V=vacuole, N=nucleus, ECM=extracellular matrix, ER=endoplasmic reticulum, Chl=chloroplast.

 Components of the salamander expression profile are relevant to vertebrate interactions with commensal symbionts.
 For example, three of the genes with higher expression in cells with endosymbionts in this association, OLFM4, MUC1, and IL8 are also up-regulated in human irritable bowel disease (Gersemann et al., 2012).
 Other roles of OLFM4 and MUC1 include negative regulation of NF-κB signal transduction, and interactions with commensal ectosymbionts in humans (Liu et al., 2010; Doerflinger et al., 2014; Fields et al., 2014).
 The notable absence of other transcripts (e.g. TLR’s) are indicative of endosymbiont tolerance in this system, in sharp contrast to an expected response to vertebrate pathogens.